Best Wireless Headphones for Note 10 and Note 10+ Android Central 2020

 Best Bassy Buds

-The Plantronics Backbeat Go 410 feature a solid, bass-heavy sound with great long battery life, but aren't the most comfortable for long term use.
+The Plantronics Backbeat Go 410 feature a solid, bass-heavy sound with long battery life.
+However, they aren't the most comfortable for long term use.

 The SoundPeats TrueFree are a great pair of earbuds for the price.
 They pack a strong bass-heavy punch and are suited for genres such as EDM, hip-hop, or rap.
 You'll also get a solid three hours of battery life.
-While not the best battery life around, it's just enough for a longer podcast.
-Luckily, since they're truly wireless, they also come with a charging case that nets 3-4 additional charges which makes up for the lower bud battery life.
+While not the best battery life around, they get the job done.
+Luckily, since they're true wireless earbuds, they also come with a charging case that'll give you 3-4 additional charges which makes up for the lower battery life on the buds side.

 - Strong, bass-heavy sound